What Fluids Will Help?

 - Water.
 If plain water seems boring to your sick child, add a little juice to liven it up.

 - Fruit juices.
 Most kids love juice.
-But keep in mind that juices from citric fruits -- like orange juice -- can irritate a sore throat.
+But keep in mind that juices from citric fruits -- like orange juice -- can irritate a sore throat or upset an empty tummy.
 Apple or grape juice may be more soothing.
 Dilute the juice with water so your child drinks more water and less sugar.
 If your child is dehydrated, get an oral rehydration solution like Pedialyte instead.
-Fruit juice doesn’t have the right mix of sugar and salts to treat dehydration.
+Fruit juice doesn’t have the right mix of sugar and salts to be the best treatment for dehydration.

 - Decaffeinated tea.
 Warm beverages in an older child can be soothing and can help break up mucus.
 Just make sure the tea is not hot enough to scald or burn.
 As long as your child is older than 1, add some honey to soothe your child's sore throat and ease a cough.